And these nine will. And look gorgeous doing it.

 Some faucets are made of plastic or a zinc alloy, which will begin to deteriorate once their wears away.
 Boo.

 The valve matters, too.
-Ceramic disc valves will last years without dripping, whereas cartridge valves have seals that can wear out, and ball valves have more components — providing a greater chance that something will break.
+Ceramic disc valves will last years without dripping.
+On the other hand, cartridge valves have seals that can wear out, and ball valves have more components — increasing the chance of breakage.